cdisc-org/analysis-results-standard/project/docs/WhereClauseCompoundExpression.md

 # Class: WhereClauseCompoundExpression

-_A compound expression consisting of either two or more where clauses combined with the `AND` or `OR` logical operator, or a single where clause negated with the `NOT` logical operator._
+_An abstract class representing a compound expression consisting of either two or more sub-clauses combined with the `AND` or `OR` logical operator, or a single sub-clause negated with the `NOT` logical operator.
+Each sub-clause is either a fully-defined `WhereClause` (containing either a `condition` or a `compoundExpression`) or a `ReferencedWhereClause` (containing a `subClauseId`)._

 * __NOTE__: this is an abstract class and should not be instantiated directly